chandrahas316/EDA-and-regression/README.md

 ## Contents of the code

-- Data Preprocessing
+- Data Preprocessing : Checked whether there are any null values or not.

-- Exploratory Data Analysis
+- Exploratory Data Analysis : Obtained summary statistics for numerical attributes of the dataset.
+Box plots to detect outliers in the dataset.

-- Data Preparation
+- Data Preparation : One hot encoding for the categorical attributes.

-- Training with a linear regression model
+- Training with a linear regression model.

-- Creating a simple polynomial regression model.
+- Creating a simple polynomial regression model with accuracy